 ReportingQuickly take screenshots or record your desktop using the quick access menu icons on the top right of the panel.

 The ToolsThis distribution comes packed with all of the tools that you should need while doing your basic CTF, or Penetration Test exercises.
-If you find a tool that you use daily missing from the distribution, simply email me at [email protected] and request to have it added.
+If you find a tool that you use daily missing from the distribution, request to have them added to my Demon App Store.
 Some of the categories of tools for this distribution include,

 - Penetration Testing / offensive information security